Icemandov/horondi_client_fe/README.md

 this command is used to run [graphql code generator](https://graphql-code-generator.com)

-before using codegen you must run backend server
+1. before using codegen you must run backend server [horondi backend](https://github.com/horondi/horondi_client_be)

-open terminal
+2. open terminal

-run `npm run generate`
+3. run `npm run generate`

-you should run `npm run generate` every time new unions or interfaces are created
+4. you should run `npm run generate` every time new unions or interfaces are created

 #### License